 The Temple of the Dark Moon’s founder and High Priestess is Frances Billinghurst, who has been interested in and has studied various aspects of Paganism, metaphysics and the occult for most of her life.
 It was in fact her initial interest in metaphysics and spiritual theosophy in the late 1980s that led her to investigate the occult sciences further.

 Frances is an initiated 3rd Degree Wytch and High Priestess of contemporary Wytchcraft, and holds an honourary 6th Temple Adeptus degree and Charter with the Ordrine Scatere Stellae (following the somewhat controversial later teachings of Alex Sanders from the 1980s prior to his death in 1988).
-She is also trained in Hermetic/ceremonial magick and has an interest in traditional Wytchcraft (ie, non-Gardnerian) as well as Goddess spiritual practices.
+She is also trained in Hermetic/ceremonial magick and the Qabalah, has an interest in traditional Wytchcraft (ie, non-Gardnerian) as well as other spiritual practices.
 In 2007 she received a Green Tara empowerment from Her Eminence Jetsun Kushok Rinpoche and a White Tara empowerment in 2017 by Gen Kelsang Dornying.

 All rights reserved, Temple of the Dark Moon (2018)